gadomski/bradygadomski.com/contents/index.md

 ## Accommodations

 In general, life on the Bar 717 Ranch can best be described as "rustic", but we will have a wide variety of lodging options available to our guests, including accessible rooms.
-The camp's website has [descriptions](http://www.bar717.com/about-us/facilities/) of many available options &mdash; many guests will be staying on sleepting platforms.
+The camp's website has [descriptions](http://www.bar717.com/about-us/facilities/) of many available options &mdash; many guests will be staying on sleeping platforms.
 Some guests will also be camping out on the camp property, which could be a fun and affordable option and a great way to get to experience the beautiful area!

 Lodging reservations will begin when official invitations are sent out, and will be made through Pete and Kelly.